PeterNoelEvans/pbs-lms/docs/database.md

 - Parent access to results
 - Time tracking for assessments
 - Comprehensive feedback system

+## Resource-Assessment Linking

+- The `Resource` model now has an `assessments` field (many-to-many with `Assessment`).
+- The `Assessment` model has a `resources` field (many-to-many with `Resource`).
+- This allows any resource to be linked to multiple assessments (quizzes or assignments), and vice versa.
+- Students can access all related assessments directly from the resource view in the UI.

 ## Maintenance
 - Regular backups required